 This program is compatible with the CalPLUS Conventional and CalPLUS FHA loans.
 This program is designed to help accommodate closing costs, lowering your out-of-pocket expenses through a second, interest-free loan.
-Payments are deferred as long as you live in the home but required to be paid in full in the event of any of the following: you sell, refinance, transfer the title to someone else, or default on loan.
+Payments are deferred as long as you live in the home but are required to be paid in full in the event of any of the following: you sell, refinance, transfer the title to someone else, or default on the loan.

 In addition, it is equally important to consider national programs.
 Some programs may allow you to combine the resources, pending approval.